ilfrich/annotator/README.md

 The script will lead the user through a dialog to provide the source URL (URL where you want to copy projects from) and target URL (URL of the system where you want to copy/clone the project(s) to).

+If you run this locally and want to copy the data to a server (let's call the server foobar.com), you would provide the source URL: `http://localhost:5555` and target URL: `http://foobar.com:5555`.

 Then it will scan for existing projects in the source system and print out a list of all projects.
 You can select which projects you want to replicate or provide "0", if you want all projects to be migrated.
 For multiple projects, but not all, you can simply provide the numbers in front of the project name separated by space (e.g. `1 2 5` to migrate